syl20bnr/spacemacs/README.md

 ### Easy

 `Spacemacs` organizes key bindings by mnemonic namespaces.
-If you are look for commands to operate on your buffer, they are right under `<SPC> b`, if you want to operate on your project, then it is `<SPC> p`, etc...
+If you are looking for commands to operate on your buffer, they are right under `<SPC> b`, if you want to operate on your project, then it is `<SPC> p`, etc...

 `Spacemacs` comes with a dedicated major mode `spacemacs-mode`.
 Its goal is to give useful feedbacks and perform maintenance tasks easily.